-AF calculated input parameters, GA provided expertise on data management and integration with the RHEM web interface, MN and MW gave their expertise on project guidance, and all authors were involved in writing the manuscript.
+Author contributions.
+ATF calculated input parameters, GA provided expertise on data management and integration with the RHEM web interface, MAN and MAW gave their expertise on project guidance, and all authors were involved in writing the manuscript.

-Competing Interests
+Competing interests.
 The authors declare that they have no conflict of interest.

-Acknowledgements

-330 The authors wish to express their appreciation for everyone involved in creating and maintaining the various climate networks that were used.
-Funding for this project was given through the Agricultural Research Service Headquarters Grant, and the Southwest Watershed Research Center.
+Acknowledgements.
+The authors wish to express their appreciation for everyone involved in creating and maintaining the various climate networks that were used.
+Funding for this project was given through the Agricultural Research Service Headquarters Grant and the Southwest Watershed Research Center.